Overview

 Lessons learned

-- Build discipline outran demand validation: a launch-ready product and a deep feature set against roughly six paid subscribers — the bottleneck was upstream of every feature.
+- Build discipline outran demand validation.
+A launch-ready product and a deep feature set, against roughly six paid subscribers: the bottleneck was upstream of every feature.

 - Of 16 agent guardrails built, one provably worked.
-The audit's rubric — block don't warn, red-team it on day one, no false-positive patches — was worth more than the guardrails.
+The audit's rubric (block don't warn, red-team it on day one, no false-positive patches) was worth more than the guardrails.

 - The planned pivot died on one wrong technical assumption, found by investigation after the strategy was written but before any code: most carrier applications are flat, unfillable PDFs.